Calgary Flames Relying Heavily on Top Dogs in 2019-20

 After starting the New Year with five straight wins, the Calgary Flames are sitting just two points back of the Arizona Coyotes for the top spot in the Pacific Division.
-The Flames’ recent win streak, which was snapped by the Montreal Canadians in a 2-0 loss on Jan.
+The Flames’ recent win streak, which was snapped by the Montreal Canadiens in a 2-0 loss on Jan.
 13, was fueled by the success found by Calgary’s top-six forwards.
 The Flames relied on forwards Sean Monahan, Elias Lindholm, and Johnny Gaudreau throughout the win streak, and the Flames will continue to rely on them as they make a playoff push.

 Contributing Heavily in Wins